Brian P. Stern

 Brian P. Stern is an American judge who has been serving on the Rhode Island Superior Court since August 2009.
 Since 2011, he has been assigned to the Business Calendar, a business court program in the Superior Court, where he has rendered significant rulings and initiated the creation of a program to help businesses economically survive during the COVID-19 pandemic.

+Early life and education

+Stern attended West Orange High School.
+He received a Bachelor of Arts degree from Clark University in 1988, and Juris Doctor degree from Brooklyn Law School in 1991.